stm32-periph/stm32f0/Projects/STM32F0xx_StdPeriph_Templates/MDK-ARM/readme.txt

       - STM32F051: to configure the project for STM32F051 devices.
                    You can use STMicroelectronics STM320518-EVAL or STM32F0-Discovery board to run this project.

       - STM32F031: to configure the project for STM32F031 devices.
                    You need to use custom HW board to run this project.

       - STM32F030: to configure the project for STM32F030 devices.
                    You can use STM32F0308-Discovery board to run this project.

       - STM32F072: to configure the project for STM32F072 devices.
                   You can use STMicroelectronics STM32072B-EVAL or STM32F072B-Discovery.

       - STM32F042: to configure the project for STM32F042 devices.
                   You need to use custom HW board to run this project.

       - STM32F091: to configure the project for STM32F091 devices.
                   You can use STMicroelectronics STM32091C-EVAL.

+      - STM32F030xC: to configure the project for STM32F030xC devices.
+                  You need to use custom HW board to run this project.

+      - STM32F070xB: to configure the project for STM32F070xB devices.
+                  You need to use custom HW board to run this project.

+      - STM32F070x6: to configure the project for STM32F070x6 devices.
+                  You need to use custom HW board to run this project.

  - Rebuild all files: Project->Rebuild all target files
  - Load project image: Debug->Start/Stop Debug Session